-The strategy employed an intricate methodology that encompassed a broad range of interconnected provisions and communications.
-It utilized the composition of technical and soft law instruments that required Alber & Geiger to speak the Commission’s language.
+The strategy relied on turning technical and soft law instruments into political messages resonating with the European Commission’s language.
 It outlined that Microsoft’s solution would have amounted to an oligopoly.
-In doing so it demonstrate that, by its very essence the ballot screen proposal was contrary to the Commission’s 2010 goal for open and competitive communications markets.
-The close co-ordination between our litigation and lobbying departments created a nexus of effective communications and activities that proved to be decisive.
+In doing so, it demonstrate that, by its very essence the ballot screen proposal was contrary to the European Commission’s 2010 goal for open and competitive communications markets.
+We created a nexus of effective communications and activities that proved to be decisive.